 VAKA EIVA (Canoeing festival) 21-28 NOVEMBER

 The festival - the biggest sporting event in the islands – began in 2004.
 The Cook Islands Canoeing Association host a series of competitions including a round-Rarotonga relay for the main prize of the Pacific Cup.
-Other events in previous years have included singles and fun mixed racing, V6 iron racing, boiler swim, mixed changes race and marathon day.
+Other events include iron races, a boiler swim, sprint regattas and a marathon day.
 Upwards of 850 people have competed previously in around 100 teams.
-Trader Jacks is one of many great places to watch the action
+Cook Islands performances, food, and music events are also part of the festival.
+Trader Jacks is one of many great places to watch the action.
+Sunday 23rd is a day of rest with no events

 "LIFT OFF" FITNESS FESTIVAL, AITUTAKI